mattdark/json-mysql-importer/README.md

 This script will do the follow:
 * Generate database schema from `schema.py` module.
 * Insert `Country_Dict` and `Genre_Dict` values into `countries` and `genres` tables from `movienet` database.
-* Create DataFrame from JSON files in the `MovieNet` dataframe.
+* Create DataFrame from JSON files in the `MovieNet` dataset.
 * Insert values from dataframe into `movienet` database.

 A progress bar was added using tqdm.